wpstan/Android_1024Group_BJTU/README.md

 > 1.mkdir service server client <br>
 > 2.write cpp and Android.mk in these dir <br>
 > 3.compile service use "mm" command and get the result .so <br>
-> 4.compile service use "mm" command and get the result executor file <br>
+> 4.compile server  use "mm" command and get the result executor file <br>
 > 5.compile client  use "mm" command and get the result executor file <br>
 > 6.adb root, adb remount ,adb push .so to /system/lib/ (warn: this .so must push in /system/lib/ dir, so the server can find it, or the server cannot run normally).
 And the server, client executor files are pushed to /data/ dir. <br>
 > 7.run the server first <br>